Fast weak-KAM integrators for separable Hamiltonian systems: Appendix: Proof of the a priori compactness Proposition

 \begin{lm} Assume that the hypothesis \textbf{(i)} and \textbf{(iii)} are satisfied.
 Recall that $L(t,x,v) = K^*(v) - V(t,x)$.
 For any $\Gamma> 1$, there exists a constant $\Gamma'$ such that for any $x,y\in \R^n$ and $T> 0$ and $t>1$, if $|x-y|/t<\Gamma$ and $\gamma$ that minimizes the quantity

 then

 \end{lm}

 \begin{proof} Without loss of generality, we will assume that $L$ is positive.
 Indeed, the potential $V$ is bounded, and adding a constant doesn't change the minimizers.
-In this case, and under the hypothesis \textbf{\em (i)}, there exists a nonnegative, increasing function $\alpha$ which tends to $\infty$ at $\infty$, such that
+In this case, and under the hypothesis \textbf{\em (i)}, there exists a nonnegative, increasing function $\alpha : [0,\infty) \to \R$ which verifies $\lim\limits_{t\to \infty}\alpha(t)=\infty$, such that

 The idea of the proof is that if $\gamma$ at some point has a great velocity, then it must be slow later.
 It is then better to ``slow down" the fast part and accelerate the ``slow" one.

 First, we set some notations.
 For all $(x,y,t,T) \in \R^n \times \R^n \times \R_+ \times \R$, let